Polardreams/GeeksRun4/README.md

 b) write dependencies {} ... implementation 'com.android.support:multidex:1.0.3'

-c) go to AndroidManifest and include the following in the application-tag
+c) go to AndroidManifest and include the following in the application-tag ...
-    <application
-//...
-        android:name="android.support.multidex.MultiDexApplication" >
+    android:name="android.support.multidex.MultiDexApplication"

 Funktions of GeeksRun
 - analyse and safe your running datas (Map, Time Laps, Graphs, speed, distance ...)